olayinka3405/Manual-Testing-Portfolio/README.md

 5. Actual Result: The button does not trigger any action, and the user is not registered.

-Severity: High
+A. Severity: High
-Priority: Critical
+B. Priority: Critical
-Status: Open
+C. Status: Open

 Assigned to: Developer team for resolution